 No. It depends on how you’ve used your card and what you’ve paid off, so it’ll change each month.
-It’s designed to work over the 18 months, so you can start paying it at any point in the 18 months and the end result will be the same (though bear in mind that, the later you start, the higher the monthly amount will be).
+It’s designed to work over the 18 months from when we start showing it, so you can start paying it at any point in the 18 months and the end result will be the same (though bear in mind that, the later you start, the higher the monthly amount will be).

 What happens if I carry on paying the minimum amount, and don’t increase what I pay?

 You only have to pay the minimum amount, but we’re encouraging you to pay more if you can afford to.
 If we tell you you’ve been paying more in interest and charges than towards the amount borrowed over a period of 18 months, and you don’t increase your payments, we’ll need to take further steps which could include suspending your card to protect you from getting into further debt.

 If you can’t pay more at the moment – keep it under review, and if things change, remember that even paying a small amount more each month (or making a one-off payment, if you can) could make a difference.
 If you need some help budgeting, there are some contact details for free, independent advice in the table below.
 It might also be worth looking at some of the online budgeting tools which are available, for example at www.moneyadviceservice.org.uk/en/tools/budget-planner.

 What if I already know I won’t be able to increase my payments?

 It may help if you avoid spending more if you know you’ll be unable to afford a higher monthly payment.
 If you’re able to fix your payment at the current level, then you’ll still clear your balance faster and pay less interest than if you keep making just the minimum payment – take another look at the example we’ve included under ‘What’s the best way to change what I pay?’.

 Will you stop me from using my card?